eisnstein/eisnstein.github.io/_posts/2022-05-10-pattern-matching-in-c#.md

 A few things to mention regarding the preceding code examples.
 In the first example in the first **switch expression arm**, the input is matched against `string { Length: >= 7 } s => ...`.
 Two things are happening here.
 First, the incoming string value is checked to be at least 7 characters long and second, is then assigned to a new local variable `s`.
 This is actually the **var pattern**, which is useful if you need to create a temporary var for future use.
 In that case it is not really needed, but I showed it here for demonstration purposes.

 In the second example with the **Person** record, we can see how nested property matching works.
-I think important to mention is, that when matching an object against a pattern, not the whole object needs to match, only those part of the pattern.
+I think important to mention is, that when matching an object against a pattern, not the whole object needs to match, only those parts of the pattern.
 In that case `Address.City: "Vienna"`.
 Imaging the **me** object to look like that:

 ```
 {